jbcoe/value_types/DRAFT.md

   (it could be an instance of a derived type).
 As a result `polymorphic` cannot forward comparison operators, hash or formatting to the owned object.

-#### Dissimilarities with variant and the valueless state
+#### Similarities and dissimilarities with variant

-The sum type, `variant<Ts...>`, models one of several alternatives;
+The sum type `variant<Ts...>` models one of several alternatives;
 `indirect<T>` models a single type `T`, but with different storage constraints.

-A variant can, like `indirect`, get into a valueless state.
+Like `indirect`, a variant can get into a valueless state.
 For variant, this valueless state is accessible when an exception is thrown when changing the
 type: variant has `bool valueless_by_exception()`.
 When all of the types, `Ts`, are comparable, `variant<Ts...>` supports comparison without preconditions: it is valid to compare variants when they are in a valueless state.
-Comparison of variant can account for the valueless state with zero-cost.
+Variant comparisons can account for the valueless state with zero cost.
 A variant must check which type is the engaged type to perform comparison; valueless is one of the possible states it can be in.
 For `indirect`, allowing comparison when in a valueless state would necessitate the addition of an otherwise redundant check.
 Accessing a valueless `indirect` is erroneous, so we make it a precondition for comparison and hash that the instance of `indirect` is not valueless.